The Date of Jesus' Birth

-It is important that we rejoice and celebrate the central events in the life of Jesus Christ because he is the core and foundation of our faith.
-When we think about and ponder his birth, there are many issues that are mysterious and profound for us.
+It is important that we rejoice and celebrate the central events in the life of Jesus Christ, because he is the core and foundation of our faith.
+When we think about his birth, there are many issues that are mysterious and profound.
 God came to us, taking human flesh, dwelling with us, so that we might be saved.
 He never stopped being God, but he also became human.
 He was born of a virgin, and began his human life as a helpless and dependent baby, just as we all do.

-How and why he did all of that for us is beyond our comprehension, but it is a subject that never ceases to cause us to marvel and to worship.
+How he did all of that for us is beyond our comprehension, but it is a subject that repeatedly causes us to marvel and to worship.
 Every December Christians (and many others who are not Christians but hear the gospel message nonetheless) center their lives in the miracle and mystery of the birth of our Lord.

-And again, no one knows the actual day that Jesus was born.
+No one knows the actual day that Jesus was born.
 Attempts to calculate an exact date often fall into two schools of thought.
-Both methods depend on counting from the "course of Abijah."
-A course was a specific time when priests served in the temple.
+Both methods depend on counting from the “course of Abijah.”
+A course was a time when priests served in the temple.

-The first method begins with Luke 1:5, 8 where we read that Zechariah, the father of John the Baptist, was serving in the course of Abijah in the temple.
+The first method begins with Luke 1:5, 8, where we read that Zechariah, the father of John the Baptist, was serving in the course of Abijah in the temple.
 1 Chronicles 24:7-19 indicates that there were 24 courses.
 The assumption is that the eighth course was the course of Abijah and that this period of service started in early June.
-Assuming this conclusion to be accurate, some believe that we can count forward to discover the dates of birth for John the Baptist, and then by deduction, Jesus (born about six months after John, see Luke 1:24-36).
+Based on this, some believe that we can count forward to discover the dates of birth for John the Baptist, and then by deduction, Jesus (born about six months after John, see Luke 1:24-36).